vmware-archive/prerequisite-code/README.md

 cd prerequisite-code
 ```

-Here's a helpful Git [refresher](https://try.github.io), if you are a
+Here is a helpful Git [refresher](https://try.github.io), if you are a
 bit rusty.

 # Java